woaichunchunma/Lottery/README.md

 # How To Use
-Simply set a few steps, scratchable latex lottery effect can be achieved
+Simply set a few steps, scratchable latex lottery effect can be achieved;
+//创建lotteryView
      LuckView *luckView = [[LuckView alloc] initWithFrame:CGRectMake(0, (ScreenHeight - ScreenWidth) * 0.5, ScreenWidth, ScreenWidth)];

     //网络图片